 A GPS device can help you navigate your way around rugged, outdoor land, where there's not even a hint of cellphone service.
 Whether you're trekking through misty mountains or exploring exotic rain forests, you will always be able to find your way using one of these devices.

 The GPSMAP 64s also comes with 250000 preloaded geocaches for you to explore.

 While the Garmin GPSMAP 64s is a bulkier model, it is also one of the most reliable and easy to use.
-So if you're looking for a GPS device with all the basic essentials and some extra features, this device is an excellent choice.
+So if you're looking for a GPS device with all the basic essentials and some extra features, it is an excellent choice.

 The eTrex 20x has both GPS and GLONASS receivers which makes finding your location much quicker and more accurate.
 It can hold up to 200 routes and 2000 waypoints at a time.